 11:50 Overcoming Difficult to Express Proteins: Cell-Free Additives for Solubilizing and Characterizing Membrane Proteins

 Matthew Coleman, Ph.D., Deputy Group Leader, Molecular Toxicology, Lawrence Livermore National Laboratory; Senior Scientist, University of California at Davis

 We have developed Cell-free methods for producing membrane proteins, which are inherently difficult to obtain.
 These include nanolipoprotein particles (NLPs), telodendrimers, which can be combined with NLPs or lipids, and amphipathic peptides.
 I will further discuss how we use the three different additives and their ability to support membrane protein solubility as well as function.
 These processes are easily adapted to high-throughput technologies for feeding the membrane structural biology pipeline.

 Developing a purification process using conventional methods is less and less compatible with biopharm industry challenges in terms of timelines and cost constraints.
-High Throughput Process Development (HTPD) for screening chromatography sorbents and multiple process conditions, based on a Design of Experiment (DoE) approach, has become a standard that enables saving time and sample, while improving process efficiency.
-We discuss mAb and Fab purification strategies leading to a three step process set up within 12 days.
+High-Throughput Process Development (HTPD) for screening chromatography sorbents and multiple process conditions, based on a Design of Experiment (DoE) approach, has become a standard that enables saving time and sample, while improving process efficiency.
+We will discuss mAb and Fab purification strategies leading to a three-step process set-up within 12 days.

 12:50 Session Break